ros-navigation/docs.nav2.org/plugin_tutorials/docs/filtering_of_noise-induced_obstacles.rst

 The type of cell connectivity in one segment is determined by the parameter ``group_connectivity_type``.
 Next, the size of each segment is calculated.
 Obstacles segments with size less than the ``minimal_group_size`` are replaced with empty cells.
-This algorithm is about 10 times slower, so use it with caution and only when necessary.
+This algorithm is about 10 times slower than first, so use it with caution and only when necessary.
 Its execution time depends on the size of the processed map fragment (and not depend on the value of ``minimal_group_size``).

 This algorithm is illustrated in the animation below (``group_connectivity_type`` = 8).